RafKal/GAN-code/README.md

 # GAN-Models

-The code for the used model only is uploaded here for ease of visibility.
+Some of the code is uploaded here for ease of visibility.
 The whole code structure is available on the inIT servers.